simple-crypto/simple-website/organization.md

 # Organization

 The SIMPLE-Crypto Association is based on a flexible model with minimum overheads.
 It is aimed to enable the integration and maintenance of code projects from different partners.
-At high level, we request a perpetual, worldwide, non-exclusive, no charge, royalty-free and irrevocable license to contributors and start funding researchers (possibly co-affiliated with other research institutes or universities) to evaluate and maintain the codes once our scientific council expressed sufficient interest and we collected sufficient sponsoring.
+At high level, we start funding researchers (possibly co-affiliated with other research institutes or universities) to evaluate and maintain the codes once our scientific council expressed sufficient interest and we collected sufficient sponsoring.